WFP-VAM/RBC-RTM/README.md

     connect to Crystal database through the API to fetch the raw dataset. the function key parameter is `con_config` which should be a **list** contains the values of the three main API parameters `API_Key` , `Start_date` and `end_date`.
 Specify the `start_date` and `end_date` within which you need to extract the data. the dates should be in the format *MM/DD/YYYY.*

     The function should return the dataset in a dataframe structure and the status of the call should be 200 indicating a successful connection, other than that make sure that the dataset is ready for extraction and you inserted the correct dates.

+-   **replace_variable_names**

+    The function auto-replaces the variable names in a dataframe as specified in the pipeline input file, it iterates over each column to replace the variable name.

+    it has three main parameters "**data**" the dataset in a dataframe structure, '**old_names**' a vector of the original names and '**new_names**' the new desired names.